lch99310/chunghao_lee/content/posts/2025-11-04 product decoder: messenger/index.md

 +++
 date = '2025-10-19T00:00:00+00:00'
-title = 'Product Decoder: messenger\'s Unbundling Strategy and Quoted Reply Feature Analysis'
+title = 'Product Decoder: Messenger Unbundling Strategy and Quoted Reply Feature Analysis'
 +++

 As a Product Manager, I always like to view products from a user's perspective.
 This time, I'd like to analyze a product I consider to be excellent—Messenger.